 Thursday, Nov.
 29, 2018 | 6:30 p.m.

 Richard Roe is a multi-part work, comprising an orchid hybrid, named by New York-based artist Tyler Coburn, and a memoir published in a series of parts.
 The project builds on a convention particular to Singapore, wherein orchid hybrids are named after politicians and celebrities — in effect, a means of cultural diplomacy.
 Coburn developed a relationship with an orchid grower in Singapore who cultivates many of the city-state’s famous hybrids, including those named after Margaret Thatcher and Mother Teresa.
 And he named an orchid Richard Roe, a fictional name used in American and British case law when the actual name of a person cannot be given.
+At Beeler Gallery, Tyler Coburn will give a performance and unveil the orchid in Columbus.
 The event is free and open to the public.

 Open Rehearsal #1: Tuesday, Dec.
 11, 2018 | 6:30 p.m.